Brazils Bolsonaro Released From Hospital - UrduPoint

 Bolsonaro's hospital stay came as he faces tough elections in nine months' time, with his approval rating at an all-time low.

-The president, who was on a New Year's holiday at the beach when his abdominal pains started, was still in vacation garb as he addressed the media: the maroon jersey of Sao Paulo football club Juventus.
+The president, who was on a New Year's holiday at the beach when his abdominal pains started, was still in his vacation clothes as he addressed the media: the maroon jersey of Sao Paulo football club Juventus.

 But in a no-nonsense tone, he said he was ready to get down to the business of 2022, the last year of his four-year term.